marcpinet/quanridor/README.md

 - Leaving a game?
 No problem, it's in our database, waiting for you to join back! 📂
 - Multiplayer online games with friends or random people 🌐
 - Social system (friends, chat, emotes, notifications, etc.) 📱
+- Challenge your friends to a duel! 🤺
 - Leaderboard with elo 🏆
+- Compatibility with mobile devices 📱

 ## ⚙️ Local installation